ibm-cloud-docs/databases-for-redis/best-practices.md

 Set up notification channels
 :   We recommend that {{site.data.keyword.databases-for-redis}} you set up email IDs in IBM Accounts to receive periodic updates about version changes, end-of-life, or maintenance schedules.
 You can also monitor your IBM Account notification icon to receive these updates.

-The [Best Practices for Redis on the IBM Cloud](https://www.ibm.com/blog/best-practices-for-redis-on-the-ibm-cloud/) provides further best practice information.
+The [Best Practices for Redis on the IBM Cloud blog post](https://www.ibm.com/blog/best-practices-for-redis-on-the-ibm-cloud/) provides further best practice information.